mdversion01/react-course-2-expensify-app/readme.md

 - run `git add .` to add new files to be committed
 - run `git commit -m "a message"` to commit new files
 - run `git push` to update your git repository
+- run `git push heroku master` to build the app
 - run `heroku open` this will open up the app in the browser.